Fozitou/HudsonHackPsu2025/README.md

 - Edge optimization for offline AI processing.

 ### 💭 Long-Term
-> Evolve [Project Name] into a general-purpose assistive AI framework — where robots think, act, and genuinely help.
+> Evolve Hudson into a general-purpose assistive AI framework — where robots think, act, and genuinely help in the material world.

 ---